+'''

 python3 linreg.py -a normal -d 1:20

+'''

-This will automatically try d = 1 through d = 20, printing the train and dev losses of each. and plot the train and dev RMSE's in a figure called rmse\vs\degree.png.
+This will automatically try d = 1 through d = 20, printing the train and dev losses of each. and plot the train and dev RMSE's in a figure called rmse_vs_degree.png.
 Based on these results, what is the optimal degree to use?
-Let's call this degree $d^$ .
-Report $d^$ and the test error when using $d^$ , and include the figure plotting RMSE vs. Degree.
-(Note: You can also use --degree [d] to just run with a single degree instead of trying a range.)
+Let's call this degree d^ .
+Report d^ and the test error when using d^ , and include the figure plotting RMSE vs. Degree.
+(Note: You can also use --degree [d] to just run with a single degree instead of trying a range.
+Also, choose d^ based on the RMSE printout values for having a more accurate response instead of eyeballing the graph.)

 - (d) (4 points) linreg.py accepts another flag called -n [n] which reduces the number of training examples to n by just selecting the first n examples.
 This essentially allows us to simulate what would happen if we only had a smaller training dataset.
 Re-run the previous part with -n 100 and report all the same results (note that the full training set has 1000 examples; also note that you may want to save the plot from the previous part somewhere else so it doesn't get overwritten).
-How do d\ and the final test error change?
-Explain why these changes make sense in 1-2 sentences. - (e) (4 points) linreg.py accepts one more flag called -p [d1,d2,d3] that takes in a commaseparated list of degrees.
-It will plot the actual function that has been learned using each degree in the list, along with the development set data, and write this plot to predictions\linreg.png.
-Run the following command, replacing d\star with the d\ you found in the previous part:
+How do d and the final test error change?
+Explain why these changes make sense in 1-2 sentences.
+Again, choose d based on the RMSE printout values instead of manually examining the graph for having a more accurate response. - (e) (4 points) linreg.py accepts one more flag called -p [d1,d2,d3] that takes in a commaseparated list of degrees.
+It will plot the actual function that has been learned using each degree in the list, along with the development set data, and write this plot to predictions_linreg.png.
+Run the following command, replacing d_star with the d you found in the previous part:

-python3 linreg.py -a normal -d 1:20 -n 100 -p 1,2,d\star,20
+python3 linreg.py -a normal -d 1:20 -n 100 -p 1,2,d_star,20